 The remission of sins occurs at Baptism.
 You can clearly see that John the Baptist baptized people for the remission of sins (Mark 1:4 & Luke 3:3).
 The Apostle Peter preached "... baptism everyone of you in the name of Jesus Christ for the remission of sins...
 Acts 2:38.

-Through the Book of Acts, Luke wrote that believers would either be baptized in the name of Jesus Christ or that their sins would be remitted.
+Through the Book of Acts, Luke wrote that believers would be baptized.
+In some of these scriptures, he said "in the name of Jesus Christ", while in others that their sins would be remitted, or just said they would be baptized.
 Here are some of those scriptures: